 A detailed background study of the New Testament focusing on the urban context of first-century Christianity.
 Special attention will be given to the exegesis of selected New Testament texts and their applications to the social, political, economic, geographical, and historical contexts of the first-century world.
-Prerequisite: CHRM 1330.
+Prerequisite: CHRM 1301 or CHRM 1330.